sharonwoo/grant-household-api-docker/Readme.md

 This project uses stock Django (db: SQLite) and django-rest-framework.
 It's my first completed non-tutorial project in Django (૭ ｡•̀ ᵕ •́｡ )૭

-Go to http://localhost:8009/ ... but only api/v2/grants-public is visible.
+Go to http://localhost:8009/ ... but only api/v2/grants-public will be visible until authenticated.

-*Superuser credentials are `admin` and `password` respectively.*
+**Superuser credentials are `admin` and `password` respectively.**

 This will unlock the rest of the endpoints which are gated by authentication ...
 I couldn't really think of a better way to protect the data than that.